Financial advisors are encouraged to identify who their “typical client” is.

 When you look for a financial advisor, try to figure out who their typical client really is.

-Here’s how I describe my ideal client, for example:
+Here’s how I describe my typical client, for example:

 - You believe in low cost (“passive”) investing